matomatical/UoM-WAM-Spam/README.md

 You'll need to acquire a Pushbullet account and API Access Token for this.
-Set up your account and link your desired devices, then enter your API Access Token into the script at runtime.
+Set up your account and link your desired devices, then enter your API Access Token into the script at runtime, or hard-code them into `notify/by_push.py`.
+Remember to keep your secrets safe!

 #### IFTTT webhook